wavefrontHQ/docs/pages/doc/integrations.md

 ## Cloning and Customizing Dashboards

+You cannot modify the Wavefront system dashboards.
+Instead, you must clone the dashboards.
+1. Click the ellipsis icon in the top right corner of the dashboard.
+2. Select **Clone**.
-You cannot modify Wavefront system dashboards.
-Instead, click the **Edit** (pencil) icon, select **Clone**, and provide a URL string that's just the name (e.g., `mydashboard`) and not the URL (e.g., `http://mydashboard`).
-You can then customize the clone to suit your needs.
+3. Provide a URL string that's just the name (e.g., `mydashboard` or `dashboard-name-clone`) and not the URL (e.g., `http://mydashboard`).
+4. Customize the clone to suit your needs.

 ## Installing and Uninstalling Integration Alerts

-Some integrations contain predefined alerts.
-You can install and uninstall the predefined alerts or preview them before setting up the integration.
+Some integrations contain system alerts.
+You can install and uninstall the predefined integration alerts or preview them before setting up the integration.

 {% include note.html content="All users can view alerts.
-You need Alerts permissions to create and modify alerts.
+You need **Alerts** permissions to create and modify alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 1. Click **Integrations**.
 1. Click the integration tile.
 1. Click the **Alerts** tab.
 1. Click **\[Install All\| Uninstall All\]**.

+## Cloning and Customizing Alerts

-If you have the Alerts permissions, you can [edit the targets of the alerts](webhooks_alert_notification.html#learn-about-alert-targets).
-If you edit the system alerts and then reinstall them, all of the changes that you've made are reverted back to their original state.
+If you have the **Alerts** permissions, you can [edit the targets of the integration alerts](webhooks_alert_notification.html#learn-about-alert-targets).
+If you edit the system integration alerts and then reinstall them, all of the changes that you've made are reverted back to their original state.
 If you want to make further customizations, clone the alert first.

+1. Click **Alerting** in the toolbar.
+2. Click the ellipsis icon next to the alert that you want to clone, and select **Clone**.
+3. Enter a name of the new alert and click **Clone**.

-After you clone an alert, snooze the original system alert to avoid running a duplicate version of the alert.
-For information about cloning and editing alerts, see [Manage Alerts](alerts_manage.html).
+After you clone an alert, snooze the original system integration alert to avoid running a duplicate version of the alert.
+For more information about cloning and editing alerts, see [Manage Alerts](alerts_manage.html).

 ## Integration States